ea4gax/USRP_update/README.md

 # USRP_update
-on_line install USRP
+on_line install and update USRP
-on-line update USRP

 This github is created for download USRP Program from Github to USRP system (Raspberry).